Medicare Supplement Plan K: Coverage, Costs, Pros & Cons

 Medicare Supplement Plan K excludes three cost categories that other Medigap plans often cover.
 These gaps are the main tradeoff for Plan K's lower monthly premium.
 See what Medicare doesn't cover for a broader breakdown of Original Medicare exclusions.

-• Part B deductible: You pay the full 2026 Part B deductible of $283 before Plan K benefits apply to Part B costs, per CMS.
+• Part B deductible: The full 2026 Part B deductible of $283 applies before Plan K benefits take effect on Part B costs, per CMS.

-• Part B excess charges: Plan K doesn't cover the excess when a provider doesn't accept Medicare assignment and bills up to 15% above the Medicare-approved amount.
+• Part B excess charges: Plan K doesn't cover excess charges when a provider doesn't accept Medicare assignment and bills up to 15% above the Medicare-approved amount.

-• Foreign travel emergency: Plan K provides no coverage for emergency care outside the U.S.
+• Foreign travel emergency: Plan K excludes emergency care outside the U.S.

 What Are the Pros and Cons of Medicare Supplement Plan K?